 Cycling holidays - road cycling and mountain biking in the French Alps

-Whether you’re part of a regional road cycling club, a university club or just have lots of friends who are as cycle-mad as you are, we can provide a great base for your group to come and enjoy the area and ride the same routes as the pros.
+Whether you’re part of a regional road cycling club, a university club or just have lots of friends who are as cycle-mad as you are, we can provide a great base for your group to come and enjoy summer in the French Alpes and ride the same routes as the pros.

 Here are a few tasters of what you might find hidden in our hills…